LexZeon/osr-screen-tcode/README.md

 - Realtime screen-region capture and motion analysis.
 - USB serial and BLE UART output for TCode-compatible devices.
 - `L0 Only` and `Six Axis` output modes.
-- Hybrid analysis mode recommended for low-latency screen reading.
+- Hybrid Analysis mode for low-latency non-dance screen reading.
-- RTM Pose 2D/3D dance modes with local ONNX models, lightweight keypoint optical-flow assist, and Kalman fusion.
+- RTM Pose 2D/3D dance modes with local ONNX models.
+- RTM Pose optical-flow assist and Kalman fusion are enabled by default for smoother keypoint tracking.
+- Optional RTM Pose GPU acceleration, disabled by default, with CPU fallback when CUDA is unavailable.
 - Audio-only mode for rhythm-driven use.
 - Per-axis limits, total travel scaling, presets, smoothing, speed limit, dead zone, gating, and other comfort controls.
 - Measurement mode for saving safe upper/lower limits locally.